 To the right of the image box, notice the camera selection section:

 The leftmost selection box lists your cameras.
 If not, press the “Refresh List” button.
 If no cameras appear, check your connections.
-Select one of the generic USB cameras, until you get the image of the down looking camera to appear.
+Select one of USB cameras, until you get the image of the down looking camera to appear.
 Now is also a good point to check that you can get an image from both cameras.
 If you have troubles connecting to the cameras or switching between them, please see troubleshooting section at the end of the next page.
-Note, that installing any software is not required, although there is a disc inside the camera boxes.
+Note, that installing any software is not required.

 At the lower right of the program screen, there is a selection box for camera zoom on/off and for the zoom factor.
 Make yourself familiar with this function, it will be helpful in adjustments:

 Full image vs pixels

 The LitePlacer user interface was designed with lower resolution cameras.
 This is likely to change at some point but for now, there is a selection between showing the full size image zoomed to fit to the window, and seeing the actual pixels from center part of the image.
 If you untick “Show pixels”, you are seeing the zoomed image and see , how much the visual algorithms actually see.
 With “Show pixels” you are seeing the center of the image; seeing actual pixels will help to set up the visual processing (see below).

 The measurements are always done on full size images and using actual pixels.

 First, focus the camera and untick “Show pixels”.
 Play with the height and set it so, that the largest component you are or think you will be using fits to the image, with some room to spare.
 Tighten the height adjustment and refocus to the surface level of a PCB.